-To ensure the future generations of the Onzole River are educated, empowered, and equipped, to keep leading their communities toward positive change.
+To ensure future generations of the Onzole River are empowered, mentored and equipped to keep leading their communities toward positive change.

-We exist to serve the needs of the many communities living along the Onzole River.
-We invest in culturally relevant educational practices in order to inspire and equip future generations to be strong leaders capable of making positive changes in their communities.
+We exist to serve the needs of the many communities located along the Onzole River.
+Through culturally relevant practices, we engage people with the life-giving Word and remain faithfully present with them to inspire and equip future generations to continue making positive changes in their communities.

-Skill sharing is a key ingredient to development, which is why we invite volunteers to come learn from the community, as well as share their own skills and abilities (carpentry, sewing, farming, teaching, etc.)
+Skill sharing is an important component of development, which is why we invite volunteers to come learn from the community, as well as share their own skills and abilities (carpentry, sewing, farming, teaching, etc.)

 Esmeraldas is the northernmost province of Ecuador, bordering Colombia and the Pacific Ocean.
 Although 70% of the population in Esmeraldas are black Afro-Ecuadorians, the elite class is comprised mostly of white Latin Americans who migrated to the province and continue to hold the majority of political and economic power.
 Racism in Ecuador is still a major problem abetted by social ignorance and the constant reproduction of a white-mestizo national ideology.
 The province of Esmeraldas is regarded as backwards and dangerous, and receives little government attention or resources.